mk-fg/notification-thing/README.md

 ([link1](http://blog.fraggod.net/2010/2/libnotify-notification-daemon-shortcomings-and-my-solution),
 [link2](http://blog.fraggod.net/2010/12/Further-improvements-on-notification-daemon),
 [link3](http://blog.fraggod.net/2011/8/Notification-daemon-in-python)), but
-these should be mostly mostly summarized in this README.
+these should be mostly summarized in this README.

 Installation